OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection.md

   ( which is equal to 2GB) .

-- If you encountered with following error "ORA-01536: space quota exceeded for tablespace 'USERS'" in OpsHub Integration Manager, then
+- If you encountered with following error "ORA-01536: space quota exceeded for tablespace 'USERS'" in <code class="expression">space.vars.SITENAME</code>, then

   it is requires to increase the default quota size for opshub database.